gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/javadoc/com/bigbrassband/jira/git/services/GIJFacade.html.md

 ### **Throws**
 * [GIJException](../exceptions/GIJException.html)
-* *com.bigbrassband.jira.git.exceptions.operations.OperationException* - when 10 minutes was not enough to wait for reindexing to finish
+* *com.bigbrassband.jira.git.exceptions.operations.OperationException* - ???when 10 minutes was not enough to wait for reindexing to finish